Navigation News

 There are some interesting third party utilities that you can use to capture satellite photos from the major online satellite photo providers, such as Google.
 After a little processing with MapSetup and an image editor such as PaintShop Pro, these can be useful for navigation.
 NavPak will load and scroll a 256 color TIFF chart very fast, even one that is hundreds of megabytes in size, so you should be able to capture a large area at high resolution with one of these utilities and use it to make a photo chart.

 As always, don't rely on a single aid to navigation, rather use everything available.
-On this theme, our favorite way to make a Chart Library is to mix raster, vector, and photo charts in the same library, then you can quickly see all of them by pumping the F6 and F7 keys.
+On this theme, our favorite way to make a Chart Library is to mix raster, vector, and photo charts in the same library, then you can quickly see all of them by pumping the F6 (open smaller scale chart) and F7 (open larger scale chart) keys.

 /////////////////////////////////////////////////////////////////